-If you have a disability which may impact on how we may need to communicate with you then please let us know.
+Reasonable Adjustments - If you have a special requirement or vulnerability which may impact how we communicate with you or how we deal with your complaint, then please let us know.
 We will take all reasonable steps to adapt our normal processes (where appropriate) to accommodate your needs.
-As part of this commitment our Customer Relations Team will ask you when logging a complaint about your preferred method of contact.
+As part of this commitment, our Customer Relations Team will ask you when logging a complaint about your preferred method of contact.
 We will then ensure wherever possible that we contact you using this method.